defold/extension-rive/docs/index.md

 ![Rive editor](rive-editor.png)

+## Requirements
+In order to use Rive animations you need to run Defold 1.2.188 or higher.

 ## Installation
 Rive animation support in Defold is provided through an official Rive extension.
 To use Rive animations in a Defold project, add the following URL to the list of `game.project` dependencies: